syncfusion-content/xamarin-docs/Xamarin/SfSchedule/getting-started.md

 ![](GettingStarted_images/installation_image.png)

-To know more about obtaining our components, refer to this links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
+To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfschedule) to know about dependent assemblies for schedule.

 >** NOTE**
 Install the same version of schedule NuGet in all the projects.